Consider - Illustration by Zezhou Chen

 Historic

-The Historic format accepts every single card that has been released on MTG Arena thus far.
+The Historic format accepts nearly every single card that has been released on MTG Arena thus far.
 Even if you can use your cards in Standard Alchemy, you can use them in Historic.
 Not all cards legal in Standard Alchemy can be used in Explorer though, only the cards that are equal in Standard and Standard Alchemy.

 Historic Brawl